krishnagopika/trng-1903-1904/week-4/day2.md

 2. creating the run script with the congiguration to deploy your project.
 3. mounting ebs volume
 4. configuring the security groups for specific ip range, specific ip and port ranges
-5. creating the AMI and creating an instance from the custom AMI
+5. creating the AMI and creating an instance from the custom AMI.
+6. create snapshot for ebs volume.
-6. Creating ASG and adding the policies.
+7. Creating ASG from a launch template and add the policies scaling and maintainace policies.